Directed - IPHC Regulatory Area 2B

 British Columbia—Directed Commercial Fisheries

 Open: 6 March 2021 at 1200h local time

 Closed: 7 December 2021 at 1200h local time

 IPHC Regulatory Area 2B is located off of British Columbia, Canada.
 The IPHC sets the overall total allowable catch and season (called the “fishing period” in IPHC regulations) for the area.
 The Fisheries and Oceans Canada then allocates Pacific halibut among user groups in IPHC Regulatory Area 2B.

 In IPHC Regulatory Area 2B, in recent years, two British Columbian ports have received roughly 90 percent of the area’s landed catch: Port Hardy and Prince Rupert/Port Edward.
-In 2016, Port Hardy received 46 percent of the area’s commercial landed catch (2,718,000 pounds; 1,232.86 t), and Prince Rupert received 44 percent (2,646,000 pounds; 1,200.21 t).
-Ucluelet and Vancouver combined received seven percent of the commercial landed catch.
+In 2019, Port Hardy received 40 percent of the area’s commercial landed catch (913 tonnes; 2,013,000 pounds), and Prince Rupert received 50 percent (1,158 tonnes; 2,554,000 pounds).

 Commercial fisheries data organized by IPHC Regulatory Area, year, and sector is available here.

 Integrated Management Plan: